Skip to main content

 Benefit details

-Where you have pensioners receiving benefits from the scheme, please indicate the number of pensioner members and dependants receiving benefits from the scheme as at the latest scheme year end date for which you have provided scheme membership numbers.
+Where you have members and dependants receiving benefits from the scheme, please indicate the number of members and dependants who started receiving benefits from the scheme in the 12 months prior to the effective date for the latest scheme membership details.

-For the purpose of this section, where a member is receiving benefits on more than one basis (for example, phased drawdown where they receive both a drawdown pension and lifetime annuities in the name of the trustees), please count them multiple times.
+For the purpose of this section, where a member is receiving benefits on more than one basis (for example, phased drawdown where they receive both a drawdown pension and lifetime annuities in the name of the trustees), please include them under each benefit type that they are receiving.
 This information is not used for levy purposes.

 • an annuity or an insurance policy or